germainion/hasslefree/README.md

-# hasslefree
+# Hasslefree :relieved:
-A fully-fledged CLI to create Serverless applications out-of-the-box :relieved:
+> A fully-fledged CLI to create Serverless applications out-of-the-box !